nandub-DA/payroll-data-analysis/README.md

 1. Most payroll records belong to the lowest salary band.
 93.88% of records fall in the ≤500 per day band.
 Only 6.12% of records are above 500 per day.
 The payroll population is heavily concentrated in lower daily salary ranges.
 High daily salary records exist but represent a very small portion of the workforce.
 2. The typical daily net salary is relatively low and most employees are clustered within a narrow salary range.

 Median = 99.39 per day

 Q1 = 54.15 per day

 Q3 = 188.13 per day

 IQR = 133.98

 50% of all payroll records have daily net salaries between approximately 54 and 188 per day.
 A typical employee receives less than 100 per day in net compensation.
-3. The salary distribution is strongly right-skewed Mean = 183.35
+3. The salary distribution is strongly right-skewed

+Mean = 183.35

 Median = 99.39

 Maximum = 131,513.11

 The average daily salary is substantially higher than the median because a small number of very high salary records pull the average upward.
 The mean does not represent the typical employee well in this dataset.
 Extreme high-salary records are present.
-4. Salary variation for a typical employee is moderate Median Absolute Deviation = 60.07
+4. Salary variation for a typical employee is moderate

+Median Absolute Deviation = 60.07

 A typical payroll record differs from the median daily salary by about 60 per day.
 This suggests that most employees earn salaries reasonably close to the typical compensation level, despite the presence of extreme high-salary records.
 This is a more representative measure of spread than standard deviation because the distribution is heavily skewed.
-5. Very high salary bands represent a tiny fraction of records 0.10% between 2,501–5,000
+5. Very high salary bands represent a tiny fraction of records

+0.10% between 2,501–5,000

 0.10% between 5,001–10,000

 0.05% between 10,001–25,000

 0.01% between 25,001–50,000

 0.003% above 50,000

 Very high daily salaries are extremely rare.
 The payroll structure is dominated by lower and middle salary levels, while high earners form only a small tail of the distribution.
 6. Zero-salary records are uncommon

 1.23% of records have a net salary per day of zero.

 Zero net salary records represent a small portion of the dataset.
 These may reflect cases where deductions or recoveries reduced take-home pay to zero, or other special payroll situations or data quality issue.
-7. The dataset contains substantial salary diversity 680,956 distinct daily salary values
+7. The dataset contains substantial salary diversity.
+680,956 distinct daily salary values.
 The large number of unique salary values indicates a highly granular compensation structure rather than a small number of standardized pay rates.

 * GROS SALARY PER DAY
 1. Most payroll records belong to the lower salary bands.
 91.70% of payroll records fall within the ≤500 per day band.
 Only 8.30% of records exceed 500 per day.